i-OmSharma/100xCode/react-vite/contextToDo/Notes.md

 - An atom can be defined outside the component.
 - can be teleported to any component.

+- Recoil has a concept of atom store the state.
+- Atom can be defined outside the component.
+- can be teleported in any component.
+- atom -------> useState

 - RecoilRoot -> wrap via this the component renders
 - atom
 - useRecoilState -> useState(currentValue, howToUpdateTheCurrentValue)
 - useRecoilValue ->  Just want the value
 - useSetRecoilState -> Only want to update variable, and not actually get the value
 - Selector

+#### useState Vs Recoil atom
+- **useState** for component-local state.
+-  useState when the state is local to a single component or is shared only with closely related child components via props.
+-  Ideal for managing state that doesn't need to be shared globally or across multiple components.

+- **Recoil** atom for global or shared state across distant components.
+-  atom when the state needs to be global or shared across multiple components that are not directly related or nested.
+-  Ideal for managing app-wide state or state shared between distant components.